wrk-fmd/geotool/README.md

 Both the application and documentation use [Font Awesome](https://github.com/FortAwesome/Font-Awesome), available under the MIT license.

+Parts of the application use [Bootstrap](https://getbootstrap.com), available under the MIT license.

 Some code is based on [glMatrix](https://github.com/toji/gl-matrix), available under the MIT license.